-If the speed and duplex settings of a Gigabit Ethernet link are manually set at one end, then you must also set [gigether-options no-auto-negotiation].
+This article discusses the speed and duplex settings of a Gigabit Ethernet link which are manually set at one end.
+In such a case, the user must also set [gigether-options no-auto-negotiation].
 This article explains how to configure the system to operate in no-auto-negotiation mode on the local device.

 Problem or Goal: